smitr/smitr.github.io/about/index.md

 title: About
 ---

 Hey there!
-This page is included as an example.
-Feel free to customize it for your own use.
+These are few run-ins with the classics.
+If the posts ever get read it would be a good thing.

+I borrowed the template for the from the kind folk at text.io.
 Follow [instructions](<http://www.texts.io/support/0017/>) to publish your blog on GitHub Pages.